 The last step is to run an edit and budget checks of the journals, submit them for approval, and post them.
 This step in the process is done the same way as a regular journal entry for each individually created standard journal entry.

-3.8 Amendment and Review of the policy
+3.8.
+Amendment and Review of the policy

-The Journal Entry Policy shall be reviewed annually and/or at the discretion of the CFO due to changing circumstances as a result of the legislation or otherwise.
+The Journal Entry Policy shall be reviewed at the discretion of the Accounting Officer due to changing circumstances as a result of the legislation or otherwise.